jonathan-odonnell/milestone-project-4/README.md

 - Code for updating a stripe customer's details is from [Stripe](https://stripe.com/docs/api/accounts/update).
 - Code for listing a stripe customer's saved payment methods is from [Stripe](https://stripe.com/docs/api/payment_methods/list).
 - Code for updating a stripe customer's payment methods is from [Stripe](https://stripe.com/docs/api/payment_methods/update).
+- Code for the allauth configuration is from [Django Allauth](https://django-allauth.readthedocs.io/en/latest/configuration.html).
 - Code for updating the email address in the allauth email address database and sending the verification email is from [GitHub](https://github.com/pennersr/django-allauth/blob/master/allauth/account/models.py).
 - Code for overriding allauth forms is from [Django Allauth](https://django-allauth.readthedocs.io/en/latest/forms.html).
 - Code for the custom signup form is from [GeeksforGeeks](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/).